JacobBaartse/ExampleMultiLanguageSongEditor/README.md

 - add group names like Verse 1, Chorus, etc
 - put the translation next to the song text
 - make sure the verse and chorus etc. line up for song and translation(s)
-- click save to store it in the Download directory ( now you can import it into pro-presenter )
+- click "Download .pro" to store it in the Download directory ( now you can import it into pro-presenter )

 ## Installation